New model structures for Algebraic Quantum Field Theory

+\begin{rem} As for ordinary categories, it is important to take into account size issues by considering small/large operads, but we will not focus on this point.
+Also, one can consider $\V$-operads as the obvious generalization of $\V$-enriched categories. \end{rem}

+One of the most important reasons to introduce operads is to describe their algebras.
+An algebra over an operad is the generalization of a diagram or functor out of a category, or in other words, a representation.
+For example, one can think of a group $\Grect$ as a category with one object and functors out of this category into, let us say, $\mathsf{Vect}_{\mathbb{k}}$ are the same as $\Grect$-representations over $\mathbb{k}$.
+With this idea in mind, an \emph{algebra} $\Aalg$ over $\Op$ in $\V$ consists of the following data: \begin{itemize} \item a collection $(\Aalg(\upu))_{\upu\in\col\Op}$ of objects in $\V$, \item action maps $ \upmu\colon\Op\brbinom{\upu_1,\dots,\upu_r}{\upv}\otimes \bigotimes_{1\leq j\leq r}\Aalg(\upu_j)\rightarrow \Aalg(\upv) $ in $\V$. \end{itemize} It is required that this data also satisfies associativity, unity and equivariance axioms.
+Of course, all algebras over $\Op$ (or $\Op$-algebras) in $\V$ together with structure preserving morphisms between them conform a category $\Op\text{-}\Alg(\V)$.
+For examples and more details, we refer to \cite{markl_operads_2002,yau_homotopical_2019}.

+\paragraph{Operad controlling AQFTs in a nutshell.} Let us construct the operad $\Op_{\Crect}^{\perp}$ controlling AQFTs over an orthogonal category $\Crect^{\perp}$, i.e.\ the operad whose algebras are AQFTs over $\Crect^{\perp}$.

-First, observe that $\QFT(\Crect^{\perp})$ is a full subcategory of $\left[\Crect,\Mon(\V)\right]$, which is itself the category of algebras over a certain operad.
-To find this first operad, note that the category of monoids in $\V$ is equivalent to the category of $\mathsf{uAss}$-algebras in $\V$, where $\mathsf{uAss}$ the operad of associative algebras with unit.
+First, observe that $\QFT(\Crect^{\perp})$ is a full subcategory of $\Fun(\Crect,\Mon(\V))$, which is itself the category of algebras over a certain operad.
+To find this first operad, note that the category of monoids in $\V$ is equivalent to the category of $\mathsf{uAss}$-algebras in $\V$, where $\mathsf{uAss}$ denotes the operad of unital associative algebras.
 Looking at $\Crect$ as an operad as well, we have the identification

 The Boardman-Vogt tensor product (see \cite{weiss_operads_2011} or the original source \cite[Section II.3]{boardman_homotopy_1973}), denoted $\otimes_{\mathtt{BV}}$, combines $\Crect$ and $\mathsf{uAss}$ to obtain another operad, $\Crect\otimes_{\mathtt{BV}}\,\mathsf{uAss}$, which comes with the identification